nightscout/trio-docs/docs/EN/operate/build.md

 ## Update Trio with Xcode

-The recommendation is to use the Xcode Source Control features to update your code.
+You can use the Xcode Source Control features to update your code.

 If you prefer the command line interface, skip ahead to [Update Trio with CLI](#update-trio-with-cli).